 "And that was it," Baltzell says.
 "There was no follow-up care needed.
 It was contained."
 Baltzell, now cancer-free, believes the outcome would have been different if it were not for the scan.

 Study Shows that Screenings Help Detect Lung Cancer Sooner

-Findings from a National Lung Screening Trial released in June suggest she could be right.
+Findings from a National Lung Screening Trial suggest she could be right.
 The multi-center study set out to determine if low-dose CT scans, already known to detect lung cancers sooner, could actually save lives.
 The answer was yes.
 Lung-cancer deaths were reduced by 20 percent in the CT-scan group.

 "The NLST study definitely proves that earlier diagnosis and treatment leads to better outcomes," says Dr. Timothy Kennedy, pulmonologist and medical director of thoracic (chest) oncology at Presbyterian St. Luke's Medical Center.
 "We’ve been waiting for this for decades," Dr. Kennedy says.
 "Low-dose CT-scan screening is the mammogram equivalent for lung cancer."

 The study involved more than 53,000 patients, half screened with X-ray, half screened with CT scans.
 All were 30-pack-year (one pack daily for 30 years, or two packs daily for 15 years) smokers or former smokers.
 Published in the New England Journal of Medicine, the study was stopped early because of its positive results.